TALXIS/docs/src/en/developer-guide/applications/solution-components/entity.md

 These views are again placeholders.
 Never customize them (Adding colums, custom filters, ordering,...).
 You have to create new ones and put hem in presentation layer.
 Do not forget to change `<savedqueryid>` to avoid duplicated guids when you are creating new views in code.
 Exported views from DEV environment are generated with new GUIDS.
 ___
-### **Formulas:**
+### **Formulas**
 As was described above Formulas are definition of calculated or rollup fields.
 You should not edit the definition inside the .xaml file if you are not completely sure about your actions.
-It is always better to change the definition in UI editor.
+It is always better to change the definition in PowerApps editor.

-There is one thing you should be aware of: Make sure that the file name is referenced in Fields paremeter `<FormulaDefinitionFileName>`
+There is one thing you should be aware of: Make sure that the file name is referenced in Fields parameter `<FormulaDefinitionFileName>`.

 **Example:**